-Donor Value Year/s of Tenure Conditions General (continued) Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, health insurance, book and equipment and other allowances for travel and study in the USA 12 to 21 months Candidates must be Australian citizens and 1.
+Graduate Scholarships (continued) Donor Value Year/s of Tenure Conditions General (continued) Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research exper health insurance, bo and equipment and allowances for trave study in the USA 12 to 21 months nses, ook other el and Candidates must be Australian citizens and 1.
 Either members of the Commonwealth or a State Public Service or semi-government Authority.
 2. Either staff or graduate students at an Australian university.
 3. Individuals recommended for nomination by the Local Correspondents.
 The candidate will usually have an honours degree or equivalent, or an outstanding record of achievement, and be not more than 36 years of age.
 Applications close 29 August with the Academic Registrar.
 Forms available from Mr J Larkin, Bureau of Agriculture and Resource Economics, GPO Box 1563, Canberra ACT 2601.
-The Packer, Shell and Barclays Scholarships to Cambridge University Living and travel allowances, tuition expenses.
-1-3 years Applicants must be Australian citizens who are honours graduates or equivalent, and under 26 years of age.
+The Packer, Shell and Barclays Scholarships to Cambridge University cker, Shell and Living and travel 1-3 years rs Scholarships to allowances, tuition dge University expenses.
+Applicants must be Australian citizens who are honours graduates or equivalent, and under 26 years of age.
 Applications close 15 October with The Secretary, Cambridge Commonwealth Trust, PO Box 252, Cambridge CB2 ITZ, England.
-The Rhodes Scholarship to Oxford University Approximately £4200 stg pa 2 years, may be extended for a third year Unmarried Australian citizens aged between 19 and 25 who have an honours degree or equivalent.
-Applications close in August each year with The Secretary.
-University of Sydney, NSW 2006.
-Medicine Oxford Nuffield Medical Fellowship Living and travel allowande, tutiion fees 2-3 years Clinical Assistantship at Oxford University.
+The Rhodes Scholarship to Oxford University Approximately £4200 stg pa 2 years, may be extended for a third year.
+Unmarried Australian citizens aged between 19 and 25 who have an honours degree or equivalent.
+Applications close in August each year with The Secretary, University of Sydney, NSW.
+Medicine • Oxford Nuffield Medical Fellowship Living and travel allowances, tuition fees 2-3 years Clinical Assistantship at Oxford University.
 Applicants must be graduates of a university in a Commonwealth country.
 Applications close with the Academic Registrar 1 November.
-Sir Robert Menzies Memorial Scholarships in Law and Medicine Tuition fees and allowances for living, travel and equipment expenses 1-2 years Applicants must be between 21 and 35 years of age and domiciled in Australia.
-Tenable at universities in the United Kingdom.
-Applications close 31 August with The Sir Robert Menzies Memorial Trust, 210 Clarendon Street, East Melbourne VIC 3002 undertake graduate study and research for higher degrees.

-The Australian Kidney Foundation Foundation To enable a suitable graduate to undertake Research related to kidney and urinary tract.
+Sir Robert Menzies Memorial Scholarships in Law and Medicine See under Arts, Cor nmerce, Law The following organizations mundertake graduate study and nake available grants-in- I research for higher degi aid for research in med rees. ical and related fields to enable graduates to The Australian Kidney Founda tion To enable a suitable graduate to undertake research related to kidney and urinary tract.
 Applications close 1 September with the Australian Kidney Foundation, PO Box 62, Garran ACT 2605.
-Australian Tobacco Research Foundation \$8126 - \$14036 pa plus allowance 1 year renewable To enable a suitable graduate to undertake research in the relationship between tobacco
+Australian Tobacco Research Foundation \$9982-15,440 pa plus allowance 1 year renewable To enable a suitable graduate to undertake research in the relationship between tobacco smoking and health and disease.
+Applications close 30 June with the Australian Tobacco Research Foundation, PO Box 20, Rose Bay NSW 2029.